TheSpaceCuber/MernTest/README.md

 3. Database (MongoDB Atlas): Atlas makes the NoSQL database convenient and we wanted to learn how NoSQL works compared to relational databases.
 The popularity of MongoDB makes it a great choice.

-4. Webscrape: In order to obtain our data, we use Python due to its ease it web scraping.
+4. Webscrape: In order to obtain our data, we use Python due to its ease in web scraping.